Example Software

 The basic code above can be used to initialize the LCD.

-If you don’t need some modules for what you are working on, such as the LCD for instance, it can simply be unplugged from the system when you are not using it if you don’t want to bother initializing it.
+If you don’t need some modules for what you are working on, such as the LCD or Audio Adapter for instance, it can also simply be unplugged from the system when you are not using it if you don’t want to bother initializing it.

 Initialize the Touchscreen